tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/component-basics.md

 ## Component Authoring {#component-authoring}

-Components can be though of as small modular building blocks of a web page.
+Components can be thought of as small modular building blocks of a web page.
 In order to re-use components, the components must be configurable.
 This is accomplished via the author dialog.
 Next we will author a simple component and inspect how values from the dialog are persisted in AEM.

 >[!VIDEO](https://video.tv.adobe.com/v/30176/?quality=12)